9berg/Home-automation/README.md

 I then connected this to a multimeter and increased the voltage sent from the SX1308 to an average of 24v.

 To finish off, I used a USB c connector to ensure that I could use it with both battery and direct power.
 Since the Arduino consumes roughly 20mA, the battery alternative needs a couple thousands of milliamps to not require changing all the time.
-For my project it was rather ability, not the efficiency, that was central.
+For my project it was rather feasability, not the efficiency, that was central.
 For power efficent demands, ATTINI85 is suggested.

 ![Image](https://github.com/user-attachments/assets/ea73588d-1b98-443c-a827-9b260ae5fc51)